lifeomic/react-native-sdk/README.md

 #### Android login not working locally

 This can show itself with an "Invariant Violation" or "Invalid ID Token" error.
-Or if there is no `onFail` is provided, nothing happens visually when tapping the login button.
+Or if no `onFail` is provided, nothing happens visually when tapping the login button.

 Try "wipe data" on the emulator and retrying.
 Sometimes the emulator clock gets messed up so bad that the OAuth flow fails.